How to improve browser security and privacy in Chrome and other browsers

 What browser protections do not do

-On their own, they do not:
+On their own, browser protections do not:

-- replace software updates
+• replace operating system and software updates

 A browser does not only help a user reach the sign in page.
 It also holds the active session after the user has signed in.